cdflint/uniteSalisbury--Phonegap/assets/README.md

 # [Android icon generator](https://romannurik.github.io/AndroidAssetStudio/)

-To change the icons for android replace or modify the images in `/assets/res/android/*` with the coresponding icon based on size
+To change the icons for android replace or modify the images in

+`/assets/res/android/*`

+with the coresponding icon based on size.

         ldpi    : 36x36 px
         mdpi    : 48x48 px